Rights and Responsibilities - Qualified Health Plans (Private Health Plans)

 These rights and responsibilities apply to qualified health plans with or without advanced premium tax credit or cost-sharing reductions.
+Please also see the Notice of Privacy Practices.

 If you are not sure whether to report a change, call us at the above number and explain what is happening.
 Examples of changes you need to report include the following: